MicrosoftDocs/customer-voice/fp-docs/get-started.md

 ## Web browsers that work with Forms Pro

-Forms Pro is optimized for the latest versions of Microsoft Edge, Chrome, and Firefox.
+Forms Pro is optimized for the latest versions of Microsoft Edge, Chrome, Firefox, and Safari.

 ## Sign up for Forms Pro preview